christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 }
 {% endhighlight %}

-**In conclusion, you just need to insert the JS script everywhere in the HTML headers.
-The presence of the applink will do the rest !**
+**In conclusion, you just need to insert the JS script in the HTML header of all pages, and add the Applink tag where a mobile redirection can be done.
+The presence of the Applink will decide if there is a redirection.**

 #Applinks